Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 4. Enter the **Database name** in the corresponding field.

-5. Enter the **SQL user name** in the **Server user aqccount name, and the password in the **Server user account password**.
+5. Enter the *SQL user name* in the **Server user account name**, and the *password* in the **Server user account password**.

-6. Check **Accept any server certificate** option.
+6. Check the **Accept any server certificate** option.

 7. In the **Database query** edit text area, paste the query which extracts the necessary database fields (including any computed fields such as the labels) and down samples the data to the desired sample size.

-An example of a binary classification experiment reading data directly from the SQL Server database is in the figure below.
+An example of a binary classification experiment reading data directly from the SQL Server database is in the figure below (remember to replace the table names nyctaxi_trip and nyctaxi_fare by the schema name and the table names you used in your walkthrough).
 Similar experiments can be constructed for multiclass classification and regression problems.

 ![Azure ML Train][10]

 > [AZURE.IMPORTANT] In the modeling data extraction and sampling query examples provided in previous sections, **all labels for the three modeling exercises are included in the query**.
 An important (required) step in each of the modeling exercises is to **exclude** the unnecessary labels for the other two problems, and any other **target leaks**.
-For e.g., when using binary classification, use the label **tipped** and exclude the fields **tip\_class**, **tip\_amount**, and **total\_amount**.
+For example, when using binary classification, use the label **tipped** and exclude the fields **tip\_class**, **tip\_amount**, and **total\_amount**.
 The latter are target leaks since they imply the tip paid.
 >
-> To exclude unnecessary columns and/or target leaks, you may use the [Project Columns][project-columns] module or the [Metadata Editor][metadata-editor].
+> To exclude any unnecessary columns or target leaks, you may use the [Project Columns][project-columns] module or the [Metadata Editor][metadata-editor].
 For more information, see [Project Columns][project-columns] and [Metadata Editor][metadata-editor] reference pages.

-## <a name="mldeploy"></a>Deploying Models in Azure Machine Learning
+## <a name="mldeploy"></a>Deploy Models in Azure Machine Learning

 When your model is ready, you can easily deploy it as a web service directly from the experiment.
 For more information about deploying Azure ML web services, see [Deploy an Azure Machine Learning web service](machine-learning-publish-a-machine-learning-web-service.md).